trec-core/2017/README.md

 ### ASSESSMENT AND EVALUATION

+**Assessment**: The method runs will be pooled and documents will be assessed is TBD.

 **Evaluation**: Participating runs will be evaluated in terms of (a) their ability to rank relevant documents at the top of the returned list, and (b) their ability to contribute unique relevant documents to the pool.
-A suitable evaluation measure will be determined.
+A exact evaluation measure/method is TBD.

 ### Coordinators